Canine dementia: spotting the signs of dementia in dogs

 Treatment for canine dementia

-Dementia cannot be ‘cured’, but there are definitely actions you can take to improve your dog’s quality of life.
+Dementia in dogs cannot be ‘cured’, but there are definitely actions you can take to improve your dog’s quality of life.

-When you visit the vet, they’ll perform a series of tests, including a blood test, to rule out other potential causes of your dog’s symptoms.
-Once they’ve diagnosed Cognitive Dysfunction, they’ll draw up a treatment plan.
+When you visit the vet, they’ll perform a series of checks and tests, including a blood test, to rule out other potential causes of your dog’s symptoms.
+Once they’ve diagnosed cognitive dysfunction, they’ll draw up a treatment plan.
 This may include medication, along with a change in diet.
-Ingredients such as Omega 3 fatty acids are known to support brain and mental function.
+Ingredients such as Omega 3 fatty acids and antioxidants as they're known to support brain and mental function.

 At home, you can help your dog by keeping them as enriched as possible.
 Try getting them a few new toys and patiently practising the basic commands.
 Interacting with your dog will help to keep them on their toes.